viet34tqc/notebook/nestjs.md

 Strategy sits after pipes and before controller.

-What `strategy`'s `validation` method returns is pass to the request body
+What `strategy`'s `validation` method returns is passed to the request body.
+More details in the code below

 For example:

 Let's say we have a login strategy by JWT

-- From strategy, we extract the payload from token, then we query the user in db using the data in payload
+- From `strategy`, we extract the payload from token, then we query the user in db using the data in payload
-- Strategy has a name, ex: 'jwt'.
+- `Strategy` should has a name, ex: 'jwt'.
 We create a `guard` using that strategy name
-- In controller, if the protected route use the `guard` created above, it will includes the data we return from `strategy` in the request body.
+- In controller, if the protected route use the `guard` created above and the `canActive` in the guard returns true, it will include the data we return from `strategy` in the request body.
 - We can also use a custom decorator to extract the data we want to send to the service
 - We pass that data to the service and implement our business

 ## Authentication

-In NestJS, we often use Passport for authentication.
+In NestJS, we often use `Passport` for authentication.
 Basically, what it does are:

-- Passport applies the strategy to verify the credentials or token by extracting and validating jwt
+- Applies the `strategy` to verify the credentials or token by extracting and validating jwt
-- Attach user information in the next request (`Guard` sits in front of route handler, then what we return from `validate()` method in strategy is returned for the next request if it pass the guard) for further use
+- Attach user information in the next request (`Guard` sits in front of route handler, then what we return from `validate()` method in `strategy` is passed to the `req` if it passes the guard for further use
 - In case there is a custom `handleRequest` in the `guard`, the returned value from `handleRequest` is passed to the Request
-  - Default Implementation (No Custom handleRequest): `validate → result → req.user.`
+  - Default Implementation (no custom `handleRequest`): `validate() → result → req.user.`
-  - Custom handleRequest: `validate → result → handleRequest → custom result → req.user.`
+  - Custom handleRequest: `validate() → result → handleRequest() → custom result → req.user.`

-Example Workflow with Passport and JWT
+### Workflow with Passport and JWT

 - Login: The user logs in and receives a signed JWT.
 - Protected Routes: The client sends the JWT in the Authorization header for protected API endpoints.
+Before it reaches the controller's handler, it meets `JwtAuthGuard` first
+- Guard Invokes Strategy: The `JwtAuthGuard` uses Passport's `authenticate()` to invoke the `JwtStrategy`.
+- Token Validation:
+  - The `JwtStrategy` extends `PassportStrategy` to check the token (e.g., from the Authorization header), verifies its signature, and decodes its payload.
+  - The `validate` method in JwtStrategy is called after successful token verification.
+- Request User is Set: The validate method returns the user object (or any data you specify), which is attached to req.user.
+- Route Handler Executes:
-- Token Validation: The passport-jwt strategy validates the token, extracts user information, and attaches it to the request object.
+  - If the guard and strategy succeed, the request proceeds to the route handler.
+  - Inside the handler, you can access the authenticated user via req.user.

+**So what we need to do is create a `JwtAuthGuard` and `JwtStrategy`**

 ### Install packages